StudyFrenchSpanish

 Korean Institutes India

-Another great choice to study Korean KCLC.
-Korean Culture And Language Centre is one of the famous Korean institutes in Kolkata.
+Another great choice is to study Korean at KCLC.
+The Korean Culture and Language Centre is a famous Korean institute in Kolkata.

 Established in 2001 by Mrs. Chang Sung Hee, KCLC facilitates Korean Language and cultural education.

-KCLC runs programs at four levels — Beginners, Basic, Intermediate, and Advanced.
+KCLC offers programs at four levels: Beginners, Basic, Intermediate, and Advanced.

 Address: AE 545, 1stAve, Sector-1, Bidhannagar, Kolkata.